BenKohn2004/Mask_Lights_and_VMS/README.md

 Testing should also be done to find the best LEDs for the mask.
 Either a high LED concentration or even an LED matrix may work well.
 IP65 protected LED strips may be a good idea to protect against abrasion, moisture and corrosion.
 Also a runner or holder for the LEDs can be designed and 3D printed to fasten the LEDs to the interior of the mask.

-A printed circuit board would assembly and make the mask attachment smaller and easier to use.
+A printed circuit board would make the assembly smaller and easier to use.